Rdean-dev/Calculator/README.md

 Architecture Overview

-  The application is broken into reusable components:
+&nbsp;The application is broken into reusable components:

     App.jsx – Core logic and state management